Signatures of topological branched covers: Signatures of dihedral branched covers

 \section{Signatures of dihedral branched covers}

-For the rest of this paper we focus on {\it irregular dihedral} branched covers (Definition~\ref{dihedral}).
+In this section, we prove Theorem~\ref{sashka}.
+For the rest of this paper we focus on {\it irregular dihedral} branched covers, whose definition is recalled below.
 We denote the dihedral group of order $2p$ by $D_p$ and, throughout this article, we assume that $p$ is odd.

 Let $B \subset Y$ be a codimension-two inclusion of topological manifolds.
 Let $X \rightarrow Y$ be a connected branched cover with branching set $B$.
 Recall that such a branched cover is determined by a connected unbranched cover of $Y-B$, which is in turn determined by the conjugacy class of a subgroup of $\pi_1(Y-B)$.